Neighborhood Info Without The Neighborhood Drama. Learn more

 Permits

-You’ll need to acquire a permit for any major home renovation or repair, like installing new plumbing, a roof, or undergoing major electrical work.
+You’ll need to acquire a permit for any major home renovation or repair, such as installing new plumbing or a roof, or undergoing major electrical work.
 Thankfully, most contractors handle acquiring permits for you, but in doing so, they’ll add a permit fee to your quote.
-You can expect to pay between $150 to $500 for permit fees from a contracting company.
+You can expect to pay between $150 and $500 for permit fees from a contracting company.

 What Are the Benefits of Investing in a Flat Roof?